fscpscollaborative/fscps.tools/docs/Get-FSCPSADOTestCasesBySuite.md

 # Get-FSCPSADOTestCasesBySuite

 ## SYNOPSIS
-Retrieves the count of test cases in a specified test suite from Azure DevOps.
+Retrieves the test cases in a specified test suite from Azure DevOps.

 ## SYNTAX